Sessions Accused by Fellow Methodists of Violating Church Rules Over ‘Zero Tolerance’ Immigration Policy

 More than 600 members of the United Methodist Church have issued a formal complaint against Attorney General Jeff Sessions, a fellow church member, charging that his “zero tolerance” policy on immigration violates church rules and may constitute child abuse.

-Officially, the complaint charges Sessions with violating the United Methodist Church’s Book of Discipline, its code of laws and social principles.
-Such charges could lead to a church trial, though few expect that to happen to the attorney general, the country’s top lawman.
+The complaint charges Sessions with violating the United Methodist Church’s Book of Discipline, its code of laws and social principles.
+The charges could lead to a church trial, though few expect that to happen to the attorney general, the country’s top lawman.

 Instead, the 640 Methodists charging Sessions, who include both clergy and lay members, have asked for a “reconciling process that will help this longtime member … step back from his harmful actions and work to repair the damage he is currently causing to immigrants, particularly families and children.”

 The complaint is addressed to the pastors at two churches Sessions attends, in Mobile, Alabama, and Clarendon, Virginia.
-It charges Sessions with violating church rules or principles on child abuse, immorality, racial discrimination and “dissemination of doctrines contrary” to those of the United Methodist Church.
+It charges Sessions with violating church rules or principles on child abuse, immorality, racial discrimination and “dissemination of doctrines” contrary to those of the United Methodist Church.

 “While other individuals and areas of the federal government are implicated in each of these examples,” the complaint reads, “Mr. Sessions — as a long-term United Methodist in a tremendously powerful, public position — is particularly accountable to us, his church.”